propagated/HyveLog/README.md

 # HyveLog  [![Build Status](https://travis-ci.org/propagated/HyveLog.svg?branch=master)](https://travis-ci.org/propagated/HyveLog)

-A custom lightweight logging library designed for Hybrid Console/Service applications written in .net.
+A lightweight logging library designed for .net applications that run in both Console and Windows Service modes.

 ## Features
-* Logging modes to console, text file or both with one method.
+* Togglable logging mode-- to console, text file or both, all with one method.
-* Automatic determination if calling executable is running as a service or not, if logging location is not specified.
+* Automatically determines if calling executable is running as a Console Application or Windows Serivce and logs appropriately.

 ## Usage
 ```csharp